Enphase IQ8 vs IQ7: Is it worth the upgrade?

 One big caveat about the IQ8

 This sounds great right?
 Unfortunately, the off-grid feature of the IQ8 isn’t a freebie.
-In order for your home to actually be able to switch to off-grid mode you need the Enphase Smart Switch, which is a separate hardware component that retails for $1,350.
+In order for your home to actually be able to switch to off-grid mode you need the Enphase IQ System Controller, which is a separate hardware component that retails for $1,700.

-It’s the Smart Switch that allows a solar home with the IQ8 to automatically detect when a blackout happens, disconnect your home from the grid, and keep your home powered as an “island” until the Switch detects that utility power has been restored.
-While $1,350 is a lot less expensive than a battery, it doesn’t include installation labor.
+It’s the IQ System Controller that allows a solar home with the IQ8 to automatically detect when a blackout happens, disconnect your home from the grid, and keep your home powered as an “island” until the Switch detects that utility power has been restored.
+While $1,700 is a lot less expensive than a battery, it doesn’t include installation labor.
 In addition, you will likely need what’s known as a critical load panel installed in your home, which splits off a few important electrical circuits in your home that you want to keep powered in a blackout.

-While both the Smart Switch and critical load panel are usually a part of a solar battery installation, their requirement means that the IQ8 off-grid features don’t exactly come for free, even if they’re “included” in the microinverter.
+While both the IQ System Controller and critical load panel are usually a part of a solar battery installation, their requirement means that the IQ8 off-grid features don’t exactly come for free, even if they’re “included” in the microinverter.

 Is the IQ8 a useful upgrade over the IQ7?

-While Enphase emphasizes battery-less off-grid power as the hot new feature of the IQ8, its basic role as a microinverter is the still main reason for the product.
+While Enphase emphasizes battery-less off-grid power as the hot new feature of the IQ8, its basic function as a microinverter remains the same.
 With an expanded lineup that includes more powerful models than the IQ7, the IQ8 will allow solar installers to choose an inverter that better matches the power output of the newest high efficiency solar panels, especially in large commercial sizes.

 What if you don’t need off-grid power or you’re not using a high power commercial solar panel?
-If you’re a homeowner who is trying to save a few bucks, you might do just as well by choosing the older generation IQ7, which should be available at a discount once the IQ8 is released at the end of 2021.
+If you’re a homeowner who is trying to save a few bucks, you might do just as well by choosing the older generation IQ7, which may be available at a discount now that the IQ 8 is on the market.
+For example, the Enphase online store currently sells the IQ 7 for $145 while the IQ 8 (which has the same power capacity) sells for $166.